GIScience/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools.md

 ::::

-:::{dropdown} Join attributes by location
+:::{dropdown} __Tool:__ Join attributes by location

 This tool takes two input layers and creates a new vector layer which has the attributes of both layers in its attribute table.
-The first input layer (see "Join to features in" in {numref}`join_attributes_by_location`) dictates which geometric features will be copied to the new layer.
-The second input layer (see "By comparing to" in {numref}`join_attributes_by_location`) dictates the attributes that will be added to the new layer on top of the attributes of the first input layer.
+- The first input layer (see "Join to features in" in {numref}`join_attributes_by_location`) dictates which geometric features will be copied to the new layer.
+- The second input layer (see "By comparing to" in {numref}`join_attributes_by_location`) dictates the attributes that will be added to the new layer on top of the attributes of the first input layer.
 You can select which of these attributes should be transferred to the new layer.

 ```{figure} /fig/en_spatial_join_1.PNG